Track Chrome Browser usage on Windows

 Used to: Help plan system upgrades and analyze performance issues caused by the browser or particular websites used in your organization.

 UMA metrics and crashes

 Description: This User Metrics Analysis (UMA) data contains technical information used by the Chrome Browser engineering team.

 Used to: Debug Chrome crashes.

-Description: Aggregation (updated every hour) of the pages your users visit and the time they spend on each page (loaded, top tab, and focused tab time).
+Description: Aggregation (updated every hour) of the pages your users visit and the time they spend on each page.

 Used to: Find which sites employees spend the most time on, what errors they encounter, and whether any employees are violating any internet-usage policies.

 Description: Information about which user is signed in to Chrome Browser.